krzychb/OnlineHumidifier/8-Automate/readme.md

 After completion of the above steps leave your control system running in auto mode for couple of hours.
 This is to collect data for analysis of performance of your humidity control system.
 Once you have the data, start tweaking the system and observing how this affects quality of humidity control.

-This is fun to observe how control system copes with random disturbances (caused by e.g. opening a window, boilng water in kitechn or washing) and trying to get humidity back to the set point.
+This is fun to observe how control system copes with random disturbances (caused by e.g. opening a window, boiling water in kitchen or washing) and trying to get humidity back to the set point.
 You may improve time to get humidity back on target by changing hysteresis, output of humidifier, location of humidity sensor and data sampling period.

 Consider changing one parameters at a time then collecting data for couple of hours and checking results before moving to next parameter.